Night at the Crossroads (novel)

-Maigret at the Crossroads (La Nuit du carrefour) is a detective novel by the Belgian writer Georges Simenon.
-Published in 1931, it is one of the earliest novels to feature Inspector Maigret in the role of the chief police investigator, a character that has since become one of the best-known detectives in fiction.
+Night at the Crossroads (La Nuit du Carrefour) is a detective novel by the Belgian writer Georges Simenon.
+Published in 1931, it is one of the earliest novels to feature Detective Chief Inspector Maigret of the judicial police.
+The story involves Maigret's investigation of the murder of a diamond merchant at a crossroads in the Île-de-France.
+The novel has been translated into English three times and adapted for film and television four times.

-Premise

-The plot of the novel is driven by the murder of Isaac Goldberg, a Jewish diamond merchant, in a place outside Paris known as the Three Widows' Crossroads.
+Plot